GSA-TTS/federal-website-standards/index.md

 ## Standards will be released incrementally

-The standards will be developed through a deliberative process that involves research with the public and with federal agencies.
+The standards are being developed through a deliberative process that involves research with the public and with federal agencies.
+We'll continue to add information about standards as they're being developed.
+We'll also improve this website based on your feedback.